curranbrandt/CTF-Writeups/ropemporium/fluff_32bit/README.md

 ```

-Let's also use ipython3 to see if there are any functions that we haven't identified with these 2 commands:
+Let's also use ipython3 to see if there are any functions that we haven't identified with the 2 previous commands:

 ```python
 In [1]: from pwn import *